po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/ 01-Ins_Command-Line/README.md

 cd Desktop
 ```

-* To move back up to our previous directory, the home directory, we use `cd ..`.
+* To move back up to our previous directory, we use `cd ..`.

 * Explain that in addition to navigating between files and directories, we use terminal commands to create and remove directories and files.

 * We start by checking our working directory with `pwd`.
-We are currently back at home.
+When we print the working directory, it shows us the path.

 * Since we want to create our new folder inside the `Desktop` directory, we navigate down one layer using `cd`.